nvs/map/README.md

 ## Caveats

 1. **TL;DR: Your mileage may vary.**  This library has not been extensively tested under any environment other than Linux.
 Please backup any files before use.
-2. Only Lua is supported, now that Jass support has been removed.
+2. Only Lua is supported.

 ## Commands